- A domain name is the web address (URL) visitors can type in to find your web site.

-You can purchase a custom domain (eg. anythingyoulike.church) and use it with your Adventist Place site.
+You can also purchase, and annually renew, a custom domain (eg. anythingyoulike.church) and use it with your Adventist Place site.

 NOTE: connecting your own domain can be a daunting task and is a whole new technical language to many.
 If this is new to you, we recommend you go slowly, step-by-step through the below instructions.